David Sassoon & Co.

 David Sassoon & Co., Ltd. (in the early years called ″David Sassoon & Sons″) was a trading company operating in the 19th century and early 20th century predominantly in India, China and Japan.

 History

-Established 1832 in Bombay (today Mumbai) by David Sassoon (1792–1864), a Baghdadi Jewish businessman in Bombay.
+Established 1832 in Bombay (today Mumbai) by David Sassoon (1792–1864), a Baghdadi Jewish businessman.
 The company was set up in a small counting house at 9 Tamarind Street (does not exist any longer) initially involved in banking activities and property investments.
 But it soon started to deal successfully in all sorts of commodities like precious metals, silks, gums, spices, wool and wheat.
 But by that time it specialised in trading Indian cotton yarn and opium from Bombay to China.
 The latter was promoted by the First Opium War and the Treaty of Nanking in 1842 between the United Kingdom and the Chinese Qing dynasty.
 For the fast transport of the opium David Sassoon & Co. ran its own so called ″opium clippers".